-The marina was originally constructed in 1947, built over mud flats and floating on beach-combed timber logs.
-One of the initial customers was fish canning businessman, Ernie Todd, who owned Sidney Island and whose boat, Ethyl M 11, was anchored in Tsehum Harbour for years.
+The marina began its life in very primitive form in 1947, built over mud flats and floating on beach-combed timber logs.
+One of the initial customers was fish canning businessman, Ernie Todd, who owned Sidney Island and whose boat, Ethyl M 11, anchored in Tsehum Harbour for years.
 Ethyl M 11 remained at Van Isle under various owners for 60 years.

-Van Isle Marina was purchased by Stephen and Esther Dickinson in 1955 and later that year the family moved into an old cottage that stood in the middle of the parking lot and adjacent to the existing electrical services shed.
+Van Isle Marina was purchased by Stephen and Esther Dickinson in 1955 Boats at Dockand late that year the family moved into an old cottage that stood in the middle of the parking lot and adjacent to the existing electrical services shed.
 The whole family, no matter how young, pitched in to work with no pay.
-Family pay was eventually set at 50 cents a day.
+At some point in time, the pay went to 50 cents a day.

 There were approximately 35 boats and moorage fees were 25 cents per foot, paid monthly.